rowbypierre/database_design_instagram/readme.md

 ### Create Directory Overview

 - **Content**: Outlines the creation of the library database, including tables for books, authors, loans, and more.
+    - Create schema and table statements
+    - Insert records statements
+    - Documentation for all keys and database level constraints.
 - **Tables**:
   - `books`: Stores book details, linked to genres, statuses, conditions.
 Ensures ISBN length and modification dates.
   - `authors`: Contains author information, ensuring unique author identities.